SabaDevvy/ultimate-42-makefile/README.md

 # Overview
 What started as a simple Makefile for my first structured 42 project (*push_swap*) quickly evolved into much more.
 While working on the project, I realized that a well-structured build system was essential—not just for compiling code, but for streamlining the entire **development workflow**.
 I took this opportunity to learn some cool stuff and to create more than just a compilation script.

-Indeed, the Makefile-Ultimate is a **C-based sophisticated development tool** which will support you especially during your 42 journey.
+Indeed, the Makefile-Ultimate is a **C-based development tool** which will support you especially during your 42 journey.

 Not only this Makefile simplifies project development by handling all the tedious setup and maintenance tasks, but it also helps you finding bugs in your code.
 From **memory management** to **segmentation faults** and so **much more**.
 It takes care of your code with detailed debugging information, making debugging easier and more efficient.